 4. Ask the neighbors — If you’re searching for out about the home you currently reside in, or maybe a house you could live in 1 day, this might be a no-brainer.
 Neighbors are an excellent source of advice and probably know more than you think, especially if they’ve lived in the area for over a couple of years.
 It might not be best practice to knock on a door and lead with that query, but neighbors might be useful, pure source of truth.

 5. Ask the county or city for the property’s name information — This may require some work on your part, but it’s an effective means to do it.
-The house’s title information will provide you a list of all of the previous owners.
+The house’s title information will provide you with a list of all of the previous owners.
 It will then be your responsibility to either search on the internet or contact your county or state’s vital records office to obtain death certificates that will list where the individual died.
 If none of these options suits or works you, there are sites now that will do the job for you.
-Whether you need peace of mind or need to understand the value on a house, there is no reason you can not find out if someone has died in your home or in a house you’re interested in purchasing.
+Whether you need peace of mind or need to understand the value on a house, there is no reason you can not find out if someone has died in your home or an apartment you’re interested in purchasing.

-6. Sometimes cross-referencing the previous homeowners of a home with the public passing records will shed some light as to what happened in that house; however, this method could be rather time consuming.
+6. Sometimes cross-referencing the previous homeowners of a home with the public passing records will shed some light as to what happened in that house; however, this method could be rather time-consuming.

 7. You and visit diedinhouse.com and do a search.
 The site scours information from death certificates, news reports, and 130 million police records to ascertain whether someone died in the home.
 Additionally, it digs up any shady history, checking for news of underground meth labs, arson, and needless to say murders.